Within this article:

 .

-Three roles are available, first we have the Entity Administrator, second we have the Manager (default role) and finally the Operational role.
+Four roles are available, first we have the Entity Administrator, second we have the Entity Lead (and Deputy manager), then the Manager and finally the Operational role.

 ![]() |